 Stay up-to-date in pulmonary and critical care.
 No spam.

 One in 50 people in the U.S. are taking long-term anticoagulation therapy for a condition like atrial fibrillation, a mechanical heart valve, or a clotting disorder resulting in DVT / PE.
 Millions more with coronary artery disease or strokes are taking antiplatelets drug like Plavix, and often aspirin as well.
 About 1 in 10 people on anticoagulation therapy undergo surgery or an invasive procedure each year, and the management of their anticoagulation medicines can be challenging: the physician is expected to simultaneously prevent serious bleeding during the surgery, and also clotting resulting in pulmonary embolism, heart attack, or embolic stroke.
-Tricky!
+This is not possible in all cases, so decisions must be made on the basis of estimated relative risks.
+Even with "perfect" planning and adherence with an optimized approach, complications (bleeding or clotting) will still sometimes occur.

 Procedures Not Necessarily Requiring Interruption of Anticoagulation

-According to the authors, these procedures have a risk of serious bleeding < 1.5%, and if this is acceptable, anticoagulation may be continued with a target INR of 2.5.
-Authors also advise that full-dose antiplatelet therapy (e.g., Plavix) may be continued through these procedures.
-(The risk of warfarin and antiplatelet therapy in combination was not addressed.)
+According to some experts, these procedures have a risk of serious bleeding < 1.5%, and if this is acceptable, anticoagulation may be continued with a target INR of 2.5.
+Some authors also advise that full-dose antiplatelet therapy (e.g., Plavix) may be continued through these procedures.

 |Arthrocentesis||Bronchoscopy (Dx)||EGD (mucosal bx OK)||Cardiac cath (Dx)*|